gordon518/estoreLite/readMe.txt

 npm install
 node ./

-4. Open web browser, such as firefox,chrome,IE. Go to the URL of http:\\localhost:8080 to show login page, input "aa" as username and "11" as password to login.
+4. Open web browser, such as firefox,chrome,IE. Access the URL of http:\\localhost to show login page, input "aa" as username and "11" as password to login.

 ======Other documents==========